-Standards or Interpretations Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" Content of amendment The amendments address an acknowledged inconsistency between the requirements in IFRS 10 and those in IAS 28 (2011) in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
-The main consequence of the amendments is that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
+Standards or Interpretations Content of amendment Effective date per IASB Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" The amendments address an acknowledged inconsistency between the requirements in IFRS 10 and those in IAS 28 (2011) in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
+Effective date to be determined by IASB The main consequence of the amendments is that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
 A partial gain or loss is recognized when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
-Amendments to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract" The amendments clarify that the 'costs of fulfilling a contract' comprises the costs that relate directly to the contract as follows: January 1, 2022 the incremental costs - e.g. direct labor and materials; and an allocation of other direct costs - e.g. an allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract.
+Amendments to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract" The amendments clarify that the 'costs of fulfilling a contract' comprises the costs that relate directly to the contract as follows: January 1, 2022 ● the incremental costs - e.g. direct labor and materials; and an allocation of other direct costs - e.g. an allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract.